photographing the ruins and riches of 80s america | read | i-D

 America's a weird place, right?

-Joel Sternfeld, Colour Photographs 1977 - 1988 is on display at Beetles + Huxley from today until 18 February.
+Joel Sternfeld, Color Photographs 1977 - 1988 is on display at Beetles + Huxley from through February 18.

 McLean, Virginia, December 1978